florent-brosse/EKS-multiarch/Readme.md

 ## Goals
 The goal of this article is to show how to set up a multiarch EKS cluster and use spot managed group.
 Indeed diversification across multiple instance types are important with spot so why not adding Graviton2 based instances?
-The application is a hello-world web application developped in Java, in go and in nodeJS.
+The application is a hello-world web application developed in Java, in go and nodeJS.

 So the following step will be done:
 * Install all the needed tool in an instance
-* Create a EKS cluster
+* Create an EKS cluster
-* Create a ECR repository
+* Create an ECR repository
 * Add a spot ARM managed node group
 * Create multiarch docker images
    * for a Java application